tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

 ![Real-Time Oracle to Kafka Synchronization](../images/oracl_to_kafka_architecture.png)

-Tapdata, as an efficient, reliable, and secure real-time data platform, offers easy-to-use, feature-rich data transformation services that enhance your data development efficiency and allow you to focus on your core business.
+TapData, as an efficient, reliable, and secure real-time data platform, offers easy-to-use, feature-rich data transformation services that enhance your data development efficiency and allow you to focus on your core business.
 Additionally, in scenarios involving large-scale data processing, you can achieve horizontal scaling by adding nodes or adjusting configurations.

 In this case, we aim to read real-time data from the car insurance claims table (**AUTO_CLAIM_Demo**) in the source Oracle database.
 We will process this data to help us capture incremental changes before and after, and then synchronize the data in real-time into a Kafka data source.
 Downstream business applications can freely subscribe to and consume Kafka data, building a real-time data synchronization pipeline.

 ## Considerations

 * Ensure that the size of individual Oracle data entries does not exceed Kafka's single message limit (default 1 MB) to avoid write failures.
 If oversized data occurs, consider filtering large fields between Oracle and Kafka nodes during data transformation task configuration, or modify Kafka's maximum message size limit.
-* Tapdata's Oracle log parsing speed is about 10,000 QPS.
+* TapData's Oracle log parsing speed is about 10,000 QPS.
 If the rate of incremental events exceeds this, it may lead to increased data processing delays.
 * The raw log feature is currently not supported on RAC-ASM deployment architectures and does not support obtaining raw logs from non-primary nodes in DG architectures.

 ## Prerequisites